Bagan King Hotel

 The Royal Palace, Mandalay

-tower and royal mint were also undamaged.
+Only one major wooden building survived – the Shwenandaw Monastery, which is built completely of teak and is decorated throughout with detailed and ornate carvings.
+The watchtower and royal mint were also undamaged.
 The rest of the Royal Palace has been rebuilt from scratch.

 Visiting Mandalay's Royal Palace

 So, almost everything you walk through from the entrance hall all the way past the throne room and to the residences was constructed in the early 1990s.
 Although it is faithful to the original design and some traditional construction techniques were used, modern materials like concrete and corrugated iron were incorporated into the reconstructions.

 It doesn’t take away from the experience, though, and the authorities have done a very good job at creating a sense of what the palace would once have been like.
 The modern construction materials aren’t obvious and you can easily believe you are in the original buildings.
 Just a shinier version of what they would have been like if nature had not been usurped by war.

 It doesn’t take too long to walk through the palace but it can take a long time to get into it.
 The palace grounds are massive and dominate the cityscape.
 They are a huge square of about two kilometres on each side, surrounded by a 64 metre-wide moat.
 Only one entrance can be used by tourists – the eastern – and it can take a long time to get to it if you happen to be on the other side where most of the hotels are.

 The reason for the inconvenience is because the actual restored palace takes up only a small space in the centre of the grounds.
 The rest of the area is used now as a military base and big signs and guards remind you that it’s a restricted zone.
 All you can do is walk down the pathway and straight into the palace area.
 No wandering!